 Those fundamentals include, among others:

 - Emphasis (often achieved with size, position, color)

 - Consistency (buttons, links, headers typically look alike)

 - Whitespace (elegant, timeless, gives eye a rest)

 Successful visual designs typically don't draw attention to themselves.
 The content will be front-and-center.
 The workflows through the site will be obvious.
 Resist the temptation to aim for a design that is "memorable" or a design that "pops."

 Successful designs are usable.
 Consider Google's visual design:

 Everything's on a grid.
-The "Search Mail" and "Compose Mail" buttons are emphasized over other calls to action with color.
+The "Search" and "Compose" buttons are emphasized over other calls to action with color.
 The unread messages are emphasized over other messages with a bold font weight.

 Grids.
 Whitespace.
 Consistent search box, search filters, search results.

 Grids.
 Whitespace.
-Emphasis on searching and writing a review.
+Emphasis on searching and price information.